TylerDeaver/Azure-SOC/README.md

 ## Summary and Purpose

-In this project, I built a honeynet and SOC in Azure.
-My goal was to capture and analyze logs from several sources and consolidate them within a Log Analytics workspace.
-I used Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-After configuring the honeynet, I allowed the unsecured environment to run for a 24-hour period.
-Following this phase, I implemented several security controls to harden the virtual environment.
-Once the environment was secure, I allowed it to run for another 24-hour period.
-The metrics from both 24-hours periods were logged and compared.
+In this project, a honeynet and SOC were constructed within Azure.
+The objective was to capture logs from several sources, analyze the logs, and consolidate them within a Log Analytics workspace.
+Microsoft Sentinel was deployed and configured to read the logs and generate attack maps, trigger alerts, and create incidents.
+After the honeynet was configured, the first deployment phase was initiated and an unsecured version of the environment was exposed to the internet for a 24-hour period.
+After the first deployment, several security controls were implemented to harden the environment.
+Once the environment was secure, the second deployment phase was initiated and the environment was once again exposed to the internet for a 24-hour period.
+The project concluded when the metrics from both 24-hour periods were logged and compared.

-The metrics I analyzed were:
+The metrics analyzed were:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious flows allowed into the honeynet)
+- AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet)

 ## Technologies, Azure Components, and Regulations Used
 - Azure Virtual Network (VNet)
 - Azure Network Security Groups (NSG)
-- Virtual Machines (2 Windows VMs, 1 Linux VM)
+- Virtual Machines (Windows VM and Linux VM)
 - Log Analytics Workspace with Kusto Query Language (KQL) Queries
 - Azure Key Vault for Secure Secrets Management
 - Azure Storage Account for Data Storage